pirsch-analytics/docs/docs/advanced/events.md

 <script>
     // Wait until the page has fully loaded. document.addEventListener("DOMContentLoaded", () => {
+        // We prevent the form submission first, to allow the event to being tracked. let preventSubmission = true;

         // Get the form using the id attribute and add a submission event handler. document.getElementById("form").addEventListener("submit", e => {
+            // Prevent on submit.
+We will re-trigger the event after the Pirsch event has been submitted. if (preventSubmission) {
+                e.preventDefault();
+                preventSubmission = false;
+            }

             // Get the input field.
             const input = document.getElementById("message");